Probing the nature of dark matter with accreted globular cluster streams: Additional simulations

 {\it B) Subhalos with extended stellar populations + GCs:} We ran a few simulations only for LCo and LCu models.
 These systems consisted of a dark subhalo halo, a GC and an extended stellar component, with the latter designed to resemble the stellar distribution of the dSph galaxy Eridanus II \citep{Contenta2018EridanusII}, which also has a single GC.
 The stellar halos, inside the subhalos, were modeled as per equation~\ref{eq:density_dehnen} by setting $M_0=10^5\msun,r_0=0.5\kpc,\gamma=0$.
 In these simulations the subhalos were once again launched on a nearly circular orbits at $\sim 60\kpc$.
 The resulting GC streams possessed morphologies similar to the streams in the previous section.
 This is unsurprising because the diffuse population of stars inside the subhalo has such a low total mass that it has little effect on the dynamics of the GC or the formation of the GC's stream.
 However, the streams now also have an additional thick and smooth stellar component that is similar to broad stream of DM particles in Figures~\ref{fig:Fig_evolution} and \ref{fig:Fig_stream_profiles}.
+This is shown explicitly in Figure~\ref{fig:GC_and_StellarHalo_streams} for a few cases.
+Notice that dwarf galaxy streams form in every cored case.
+As previously stated, this occurs due to the low binding energy of the cored subhalos that results in their complete disruption.
+Additionally, dwarf galaxy streams lie close to the GC streams in phase-space.
+However, for the cuspy subhalos launched along circular orbits inside the host, the resulting dwarf galaxy streams were of very low-contrast as most of the stars remained bound to the surviving remnant subhalos (giving rise to the {\it micro-galaxy} features).
+This would also depend on the physical extent of the stellar component inside the subhalo (prior to its disruption).
+On the other hand, when cuspy subhalos were launched along eccentric orbits, this resulted in higher disruption of the subhalos, ultimately giving rise to high contrast dwarf galaxy streams. {\it This implies that the presence of an underlying dwarf galaxy stream depends on the initial conditions of the parent dwarf and the orbit along which the dwarf disrupts.} Moreover, the detection of the dwarf galaxy streams is sensitive to their densities, which in turn depends upon the densities of the stellar components inside the parent dwarfs.
 In observations, this thick dwarf galaxy stream may be hard to distinguish from the broad \cocoon component of the GC stream spatially and/or dynamically, but should be distinguishable via the chemical abundances and stellar populations (e.g. [Fe/H], [$\alpha$/Fe], Age).

 It is worth remarking that we have already started discovering complex streams in the MW halo that exhibit multiple structural components that lie along similar orbits and have similar phase space properties but are characterized by fairly distinct metallicity distributions (e.g., the phase-space entangled GD-1 and Kshir streams have been measured with [Fe/H] of $-2.24\pm0.21$ dex and $-1.78\pm0.21$ dex, \citetalias{Malhan2019_GD1_Kshir}).